-The online version of the course will teach the basics of the R programming language with a focus on applying its key tools to everyday scenarios faced in government, consulting and academia.
-The course will be free and used to refine ideas for a future version using the Python programming language.
+The online version of the course taught the basics of the R programming language with a focus on applying its key tools to everyday scenarios faced in government, consulting and academia.

 The course will run for six weeks, be project based and invite participants to work with buddies on projects that teach concepts such as: